solana-labs/solana/docs/src/developing/programming-model/runtime.md

 - Could execute 200,000 BPF instructions, if it does nothing else.
 - Could log 2,000 log messages.
-- Can not exceed 4k of stack usage.
+- Cannot exceed 4k of stack usage.
-- Can not exceed a BPF call depth of 64.
+- Cannot exceed a BPF call depth of 64.
 - Cannot exceed 4 levels of cross-program invocations.

 Since the compute budget is consumed incrementally as the program executes, the